Budget DIY Home Décor Projects

 My craft room is getting a bit of a redo so consider this a sneak peek!
 I made the mason jar shelves, painted the circle frames which I received from my sister-in-law and my dad helped me build the white ledge shelf for just a few dollars out of 2x4s.

 About a month ago my sister-in-law also gave me a French provincial dresser she had in her craft room.
 She had spray painted it a glossy black.
 I sanded down the top and stained it and then used chalk paint on the body of the dresser.
 It is now at home in our master bedroom.

 Our bedframe was given to us from my mother-in-law and painted the same blue as the dresser.
 It is a Bombay style bed which I have yet to finish.
 Our master bedroom is the next room to receive some major TLC!

 I collect jars for my craft supplies.
 I often remove the labels, clean and spray paint the lids of pickle or jelly jars.
 If you can’t tell I also love messages of inspiration and each room of our house has some sort of sign or quote.

-Another item given to use by my mother-in-law was this desk.
+Another item given to use by my mother-in-law was this two tone chalk desk.
 I did the same thing to the desk as I did to the dresser in our bedroom – sanded and stained the top and chalk painted the body.
 You won’t believe the before and after!

 Again my garage sale find mirror which sits on a piece I picked up at a local thrift store.
 I paid $60 for the faux mantel and turned the opening into shelves.